makersacademy/chitter-challenge/README.md

 * added some href so navigation is easier (instead of typing in url)

-** need to find out why no flash is shown
+* need to find out why no flash is shown but a new page